-In antidumping and countervailing duty (AD/CVD) investigations and reviews under Title VII of the Tariff Act of 1930 (19 U.S.C. § 1671 et seq.), the Commission refers to the CBI that it collects as "business proprietary information" (BPI), such as data on private companies' profits, investments, and production processes.
-Similarly, in safeguard investigations under sections 202 and 204 of the Trade Act of 1974 (19 U.S.C. §§ 2252, 2254), or proceedings related to a safeguard measure, and in investigations of cross-border long-haul trucking services (LHT investigations) under sections 322(e) and 322(f) of the United States-Mexico-Canada Agreement (USMCA) Implementation Act (19 U.S.C. § 4572(e)-(f)), the Commission receives and collects CBI.
-The Commission holds such BPI/CBI in strict confidence and does not publish such information in ways that would reveal the operations of individual firms without the consent of the submitter.
+In antidumping and countervailing duty (AD/CVD) investigations under Title VII of the Tariff Act of 1930 (19 U.S.C.
+Section 1671 et seq.), the Commission receives and collects significant amounts of "business proprietary information" (BPI) such as data on private companies' profits, investment, and production processes.
+Similarly, in safeguards investigations under sections 202 and 204(c) of the Trade Act of 1974 (19 U.S.C.
+Sections 2252, 2254(c)1), the Commission receives and collects "confidential business information" (CBI).2 The Commission holds such BPI/CBI in strict confidence and does not publish such information in ways that would reveal the operations of individual firms without the consent of the submitter.

-However, the Commission is required by statute to make available to certain representatives of interested parties to an AD/CVD, safeguard, or LHT investigation the BPI/CBI gathered in that investigation.
-This access is permitted subject to an administrative protective order (APO) issued by the Secretary to the Commission (Secretary) that is designed to protect the confidentiality of the BPI/CBI.
-The Secretary has the discretion to grant, deny, modify, revoke, or set specific conditions in authorizing access to the APO.
+However, the Commission is required by statute to make available to certain representatives of certain parties to an AD/CVD or safeguards investigation the BPI/CBI gathered in that investigation.
+This access is permitted subject to an administrative protective order (APO) which is issued by the Secretary to the Commission (Secretary) and is designed to protect the confidentiality of the BPI/CBI.